 Hospitalised

-Viral pneumonia syndrome
+Pneumonia syndrome

-In general, viral pneumonia should be suspected when a patient presents with:
+In general, pneumonia should be suspected when a patient presents with:

-typical symptoms (e.g. influenza-like illness with fever and muscle pain, or respiratory illness with cough and shortness of breath); and
+typical symptoms of a new respiratory tract infection (e.g. influenza-like illness with fever and muscle pain, or respiratory illness with cough and shortness of breath); and

-compatible chest imaging (consolidation or ground-glass shadowing on X-ray or CT); and
+objective evidence of acute lung disease (e.g. consolidation or ground-glass shadowing on X-ray or CT, hypoxia, or compatible clinical examination); and

-alternative causes have been considered unlikely or excluded (e.g. heart failure, bacterial pneumonia).
+alternative causes have been considered unlikely or excluded (e.g. heart failure).

-However, the diagnosis remains a clinical one based on the opinion of the managing doctor.
+However, the diagnosis remains a clinical one based on the opinion of the managing doctor (the above criteria are just a guide).

+One of the following diagnoses:

+Confirmed SARS-CoV-2 infection (including patients with influenza co-infection)

-Confirmed SARS-CoV-2 infection and/or influenza A or B infection
+Confirmed influenza A or B infection (including patients with SARS-CoV-2 co-infection)

+Community-acquired pneumonia with planned antibiotic treatment (excluding patients with suspected or confirmed SARS-CoV-2, influenza, active pulmonary tuberculosis or Pneumocystis jirovecii pneumonia)

 No medical history that might, in the opinion of the attending clinician, put the patient at significant risk if he/she were to participate in the trial